wprender/cloudbreak-docs/docs/openstack.md

 #OpenStack Setup

-  * Default user is cloudbreak
+**Cloudbreak Deployer Highlights**

+  * The default SSH username for the OpenStack instances is `cloudbreak`.
-  * Cloudbreak Deployer location is `/var/lib/cloudbreak-deployment`.
+  * Cloudbreak Deployer location is `/home/cloudbreak/cloudbreak-deployment` on the launched `cbd` VM.
+This is the `cbd` root folder there.
   * All `cbd` actions must be executed from the `cbd` folder.
   * Most of the `cbd` commands require `root` permissions.
+So it would be worth if you apply the `sudo su`.

 ## Setup Cloudbreak Deployer